The supply chain in the paint & coatings industry is broken = still stuck in the pre-digitalization era.

 1. Product knowledge distribution between sales rep and formulator (R&D)

-Formulators usually know what kind of the material they are looking for.
+Formulators usually know what kind of material they are looking for.
 They have an idea about its physical and/or chemical properties or problem the product they are making needs to solve.

 If they use a raw material search engine, they can’t just type in the needed parameters or choose the solution for their problem.
 They don’t see how the material will affect their final product regarding the hazards and parameters of the product, like VOC, density, solids, etc.